Engaging Men is…

 Addressing the stigmas that prevent men from receiving mental health and victim service resources.

-Leveraging the roles that men have as leaders and decision-makers to advocate within systems (i.e. education, workplaces, government) for gender equitable policies and culture.
+Leveraging the roles that men have as leaders and decision-makers to advocate within systems (i.e. education, workplaces, government).